 DiRAC researchers on this year’s Clarivate Analytics Highly Cited Researchers List

-Three DiRAC@Durham researchers, Professor Carlos Frenk, Professor Tom Theuns and Dr Adrian Jenkins, appear on this year’s Clarivate Analytics Highly Cited Researchers List.
+Three DiRAC@Durham researchers, Professors Carlos Frenk, Tom Theuns and Adrian Jenkins, appear on this year’s Clarivate Analytics Highly Cited Researchers List.
 Highly Cited researchers rank in the top 1% by citations for their field and are making a huge impact in solving the world’s biggest challenges.

 We are extremely proud of Carlos, Tom and Adrian as their inclusion in this list is a particularly noteworthy achievement and is a demonstration of their global influence.